edm00se/blog/_posts/2018-05-24-hello-alexa.md

 ### Next Week: A Better Example

-I have a better example for the next post.
-It will cover an Alexa Skill I have deployed, along with some
+I have a better example for the next post, the skill I wrote following the above twitter poll.
+Next time I will cover an Alexa Skill I have published, along with some show-and-tell about configuring the skill with intentions in the AWS Lambda and Alexa Skill Consoles.

 [amazon-echo]: http://www.amazon.com/echo
 [alexa-voice-service]: https://developer.amazon.com/alexa-voice-service